nginxinc/nginx-amplify-doc/amplify-guide.md

  * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, path to binary, configure options etc. NGINX metadata also includes config file breakdown.
  * **NGINX metrics.** Amplify Agent collects NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), and also from the NGINX logs files.

-Amplify Agent will mostly use Python's **psutil()** to collect the data, but occasionally may also invoke select system utilities like **ps(1)**.
+Amplify Agent will mostly use Python's **psutil()** to collect the data, but occasionally may also invoke certain system utilities like **ps(1)**.

-While the agent is running on the host, it collects metrics with steady 20s intervals.
+While the agent is running on the host, it collects metrics with steady 20 second intervals.
 Metrics then get aggregated and sent to SaaS once per minute.

 Metadata is also reported every minute.
 Changes in the metadata can be examined through the Amplify UI using a web browser.